Skip to main content

 • Your Smart Charging connection stays active

-You don't need to do anything, unless your eligibility has changed.
-If this happens, you'll need to reaccept our updated terms and conditions.
+You won’t need to do anything, but if your circumstances have changed you may need to accept updated terms and conditions.

-If you switch to a non-EV tariff (or a non-eligible plan):
+If you switch to a tariff other than GoElectric or our single-rate tariff:

 • Smart Charging will be deactivated